Consumers and clinicians working together

-The Collaborative Pairs Program brings health service providers together with consumers to develop and strengthen their capacity to work together to transform the health system.
+The Collaborative Pairs program brings health service providers together with consumers to develop and strengthen their capacity to work together to transform the health system.
 A national trial of the program has just been completed in the Australian context.

 “Achieving a more collaborative dynamic will require a change in the way that all of us work.
 The ability to adapt, communicate and shift between roles will be important for all leaders in developing the collaborative relationship that puts safety and quality at the heart of health care in our communities”

 Collaborative Pairs is a Leadership Development program that brings together a consumer, patient, or community leader to work together in pairs with a service provider, clinician, or manager to develop new ways of working together.

 Developed in England, by the King’s Fund, the program’s objectives are to build skills in developing collaborative partnerships and to break down the cultural barriers that often exist between those providing the services and those receiving them.
 It is designed to re-shape consumer leadership and to position the valuable contributions and expertise of both consumers and health professionals to drive system reform.

 The program is undertaken in pairs (a consumer and a health service provider/clinician).
 Each pair identifies a joint healthcare challenge or project that they are passionate about and will work on for the duration of the program.